savochkin/PokerHandKata/README.md

 Should we use 'ExternalSystemPort' with many operations, or is it better to use a 'HistoricalPort' and a 'LeaderboardPort'?
 3. What if we later decide to use another system for the leaderboard?
 4. What if the external system we use has a much more complex domain model - do we need to mirror it in our domain model?
-5. What if the external DB has a DTO class - HistoricalRecord.
+5. What if the external DB has a DTO class - AuditRecord.
 Can we use it in our adapter?
-6. How would this affect us if we would like to migrate to another DB later?
+6. How would this affect us if we are forced to migrate from a shared DB to an API when communicating with an AuditSystem?
-7. What would you need to change to swap in-memory storage for PostgreSQL?

 ---